 Reading Instruction: what science really tells us about

-book as ''largely an inductive analysis of the historical
+as ''largely an inductive analysis of the historical evidence

-evidence and the empirical research on reading instruction''
+and the empirical research on reading [and spelling]

 ''Having resisted for many years'', teacher, researcher and writer, Prof. Dylan Wiliam, says he's ''now persuaded by Diane McGuinness's work on the importance of linguistic phonics''

 ''(Y)ou can do no better than to read Diane McGuinness’

 Early Reading Instruction: What Science Really Tells Us about

 How to Teach Reading'' says English teacher and author